User Tools

 How realtors are compensated

-There is a difference between a real estate agent and a realtor.
-A real estate agent is someone who has a license to assist clients in buying and selling properties, while a realtor is a member of the National Association of Realtors (NAR), which is a professional organization that sets ethical standards for its members.
+There's a difference between real estate agents and realtors.
+A real estate broker is licensed to help clients buy and sell properties.
+A realtor is a member of NAR, a professional association that sets standards of ethics for its members.

-unde_standing_the_distinction_between_a_ealto_and_a_eal_estate.txt · Last modified: 2024/10/07 20:11 by eldentoliman
+unde_standing_the_distinction_between_a_ealto_and_a_eal_estate.txt · Last modified: 2024/11/22 01:21 by nganroe25447641